openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 The |LANG| language supports (as an experimental feature at the moment) two semantically and syntactically different implementations of overloading: the
-|TS|-like way, and that of other languages.
+|TS|-like implementation, and that of other languages.
 See
 :ref:`Function and Method Overloading` for more details.

-Section :ref:`Native Functions and Methods` introduces the practically important and useful mechanisms for the inclusion of components written in other languages into a program written in |LANG|.
+Section :ref:`Native Functions and Methods` introduces practically important and useful mechanisms for the inclusion of components written in other languages into a program written in |LANG|.